nichsedge/digital-garden/content/Read/Goodreads/Twilight of the Idols The Anti Christ.md

 ---
-title: "Twilight of the Idols / The Anti-Christ"
+title: Twilight of the Idols / The Anti-Christ
-author: "Friedrich Nietzsche"
+author: Friedrich Nietzsche
-date: "2020/08/23"
+date: '2020-08-23'
+tags:
+- book
 ---

 # Twilight of the Idols / The Anti-Christ